 Grain-to-Water Ratio Calculator

-Find the perfect water-to-grain ratio for rice, quinoa, oats, barley, and more.
+Find the correct water-to-grain ratio for rice, quinoa, oats, barley, millet, and farro.

 The Grain-to-Water Ratio determines how much water you need to properly cook grains.
 Too little water and grains stay hard.
 Too much and they become mushy.